All page numbers refer to the 2014-15 MLS HANDBOOK

 The point is that advanced analytical and verbal skills are valuable and widely applicable.

-The 52 current MLS students have 42 separate job titles, showing a wide range of jobs in which liberal arts students work.
-In addition to those who are retired, here’s a sample:
+Of 142 students admitted to the MLS, there were 55 separate job titles, showing a range of jobs in which MLS students work.
+Besides, those who are retired, here's a sample:

 - Business company owners, executive assistant, manager, paralegal